World-Domination-Plan/Project_X/README.md

 1. The user opens the HUD and selects **Submit Artwork**.
 2. `SupabaseArtworkRepository.CreateArtworkWithUploadAsync` is called with the PNG byte array.
 It:
    - Generates a half-size thumbnail via `GenerateHalfSizePng`.
-   - Uploads the full image and thumbnail to the `artwork-images` Supabase Storage bucket at paths scoped to the artist's `owner_id`.
+   - Uploads both images to the `artwork-images` Supabase Storage bucket at paths scoped to the artist's `owner_id`.
-   - Inserts an `ArtworkData` record into the `artwork` PostgreSQL table (title, description, `image_url`, `thumbnail_url`, `filesize_bytes`, timestamps).
+   - Inserts an `ArtworkData` record into the `artwork` PostgreSQL table (`image_url`, `thumbnail_url`, `filesize_bytes`, timestamps).
-3. A list of available galleries is fetched and displayed in the HUD.
-The user selects the target gallery and confirms.
+3. Available galleries are fetched via `SupabaseGalleryRepository.GetAllGalleriesAsync` and displayed in the HUD.
+The user selects a target gallery.
-4. The artwork record is linked to the selected gallery; gallery curators with the appropriate role can review and approve the submission.
+4. `SupabaseGalleryRepository.AddArtworkToGalleryAsync` adds the artwork ID to the gallery's `artwork_ids` list and persists the updated `GalleryData` record.
+Gallery owners can then use `PlaceArtworkInSlot` to assign the piece to a specific display position in the physical gallery space.

 ### 5. Browse the Gallery